harshithiremath/ProtoFlag-2020/README.md

 ### Look Closely!
 ---
 You can hide data in messages by adding them to the last few bytes of the images without changing the actual image as it mostly contains metadata.
 **Ans**: Open the image in a hex editor and scroll the last few bytes of the image to get your flag.
-If you are running Linux, you might as well pass the image into strings; run this in terminal `strings img_name`
+If you are running Linux, you might as well pass the image into strings; run `strings img_name` in terminal

 ### Some Cipher!
 ---